Adsense

 Saturday, 26 April 2008

-How to Supplement Your Teaching Salary
+How to Supplement Your Salary Offline

 From livingthai.org

 Many foreigners have set up businesses overseas.
 There are foreign owned language schools, bookstores, bars, and everything in between.
 Below are ways you can make money off line.
 Business Ideas dot net also has a lot of ideas.
+If you're going to offer products and services you usually have two choices: sell other people's stuff (and get a commission or buy wholesale and sell resale) or sell your own stuff.

 Art: Sell what you create or teach classes.
+Check out what Anajali does.

 Babysitting Service: Charge a monthly fee, annual fee, and / or a booking fee in addition to an hourly fee.

 Bake: People love homemade goodies.
-Check out what Crunchies and Munchies does.

 Bar: There's no doubt that English teachers like to drink.
 If you're going to set up a bar, you'll have to go the legal route though.
 Look at what Old Pub and Wolfhound have done.